rmsk2/6502profiler/README.md

 ```
 The following commands are available:
      info: Return info about program
+     list: List all test cases and their descriptions
      newcase: Create a new test case skeleton
      profile: Record data about program executions
      verify: Run a test on an assembler program
      verifyall: Run all tests
 ```

+`6502profiler` expects an installed `acme` macro assembler for most of the functionality it implements.

 ## The `profile` command